Nurses’ Study Establishes Practice Helping Patients Avoid Side Effects

 What is the impact of your study?

 Cara: MSK has established this new priming method for rituximab, already making an impact on patients’ comfort at MSK.
-The Clinical Journal of Oncology Nursing will publish the study results this summer, and the evidence may help guide clinical practice and future studies at MSK and elsewhere.
+The Clinical Journal of Oncology Nursing has published the study, and the evidence may help guide clinical practice and future studies at MSK and elsewhere.

 Caroline: There is a risk of HSRs with other drugs that have similar mechanisms to rituximab, so our study has the potential to touch many more patients’ lives.